scandale-project/scandale/docs/installation.rst

     $ poetry install

-This will install FastAPI, the Redis client and SPADE.
+This will install FastAPI with its dependencies and SPADE.

 .. code-block:: json